dlp-kdd/dlp-kdd.github.io/index.md

 Reviews are not double-blind, and author names and affiliations should be listed.
 Please use the KDD official guidelines to format your paper.

-All submissions can be made through EasyChair using the following link (Coming soon!)
+All submissions can be made through EasyChair using the following link: https://easychair.org/conferences/?conf=dlpkdd2020

 If you have any questions about submissions or our workshop, please contact [*dlpkdd2019@gmail.com*](mailto:dlpkdd2019@gmail.com)